ftravers/datomic-tutorial/README.md

 Much more user friendly!

-Our query is a little boring, let's make a query that is more interesting that just "get all entities who have the `:user/email` field!
+Our query is a little boring, let's make a query that is more interesting than just "get all entities who have the `:user/email` field!

 Let's modify this query to only return people who are 21 and over.